Controllable Video Generation: A Survey

 Person-guided video generation aims to synthesize videos of a specific individual while maintaining high-fidelity identity consistency throughout the video.
 It enables personalized animation where a character—typically provided as one or more reference images—is animated according to user-defined prompts or motion signals.
 This form of control is essential for digital avatars, identity-preserving storytelling, and interactive applications, where both visual likeness and behavioral alignment must be achieved.

 The primary input for person-guided control includes one or more ID images of the target person.
 These can be facial portraits or full Face and body synthesis.
 A driving signal—such as a text prompt, pose sequence, or audio—is also provided to guide motion.
 The ID images capture static visual identity, while the driving signal controls dynamics.
-Some methods, like ID-Animator\cite{he2024idanimator}, use a single image, while others, like Movie Weaver\cite{liang2025movieweaver}, rely on a set of images covering both face and body.
+Some methods, like ID-Animator\citep{he2024idanimator}, use a single image, while others, like Movie Weaver\citep{liang2025movieweaver} rely on a set of images covering both face and body.

 Representative diffusion-based methods explore various architectures and identity-injection strategies.
-EchoVideo\cite{wei2025echovideo} adopts a two-stage U-Net pipeline to decouple identity and motion.
-ID-Animator\cite{he2024idanimator} integrates a ViT-based face adapter via cross-attention, while Movie Weaver\cite{liang2025movieweaver} leverages a DiT backbone with anchor-concept prompts for tuning-free generation.
-SkyReels-A2\cite{fei2025skyreelsa2} encodes multi-view ID and prompt concepts into a temporally-aware DiT.
-AnyCharV\cite{wang2025anycharv} enhances layout controllability through segmentation and bounding box guidance.
-PersonalVideo\cite{li2025personalvideo} applies a reward-based objective to a frozen LDM for identity-motion alignment.
-ConsisID\cite{yuan2024identitypreserving} and Magic-Me\cite{ma2024magicme} introduce frequency-aware and dynamic attention mechanisms, respectively, to reduce identity drift.
-Vlogger~\cite{zhuang2024vlogger} combines audio-driven dynamics and identity conditioning using a dual-stream temporal transformer.
+ID-Animator\citep{he2024idanimator} integrates a ViT-based face adapter via cross-attention, while Movie Weaver\citep{liang2025movieweaver} leverages a DiT backbone with anchor-concept prompts for tuning-free generation.
+PersonalVideo\citep{li2025personalvideo} and Vlogger~\citep{zhuang2024vlogger} applie a reward-based objective to a frozen LDM for identity-motion alignment.
+ConsisID~\citep{yuan2024identitypreserving} and Magic-Me~\citep{ma2024magicme} introduce frequency-aware and dynamic attention mechanisms.